EKarton/Automated-Binder-Scanning/README.md

 		</p>
 	</div>

-6. Now, start scanning the back pages of your first unit in **Reversed order** (means that the scanned images are in descending order of their page numbers)
+6. Now, start scanning the Back pages of your first unit in **Reversed order** (means that the scanned images are in descending order of their page numbers)

     Example:
 	* Carefully take your pages out of the document feeder without flipping it over